What is a book?

 The Motif-Index of Folk Literature

 Stith Thompson compiled a massive index of motifs found in European and Eastern folktales between 1932 and 1958.
-His work, The Motif-Index of Folk Literature, is used by folklorists to identify the elements or “building blocks” which make up a tale.
+His work, The Motif-Index of Folk Literature (and here), is used by folklorists to identify the elements or “building blocks” which make up a tale.
 The index assigns a number to each motif and lists tales in which it appears.
 This allows researchers to identify different tales which contain the same motif, as well as the range of functions of a certain motif in tales, and is useful for comparative analysis.
 The limits of the index are its geographical range; it is mainly restricted to Europe, though it does recognize a number of Eastern tales.
 Subsequently, various scholars have created cultural or regional specific indexes to supplement and expand Thompson’s work.

 The Motif-Index of Folk Literature Classification